python/cpython/Doc/library/typing.rst

 :pep:`585`).

 The redundant types are deprecated as of Python 3.9.
-However, while the aliases may be removed at some point, removal of these aliases is not currently planned for the foreseeable future.
+However, while the aliases may be removed at some point, removal of these aliases is not currently planned.
 As such, no deprecation warnings are currently issued by the interpreter for these aliases.

 If at some point it is decided to remove these deprecated aliases, a deprecation warning will be issued by the interpreter for at least two releases